davalott-dev/SQL-Portfolio/README.md

-📊 Quantigration SQL Project
+# 📊 Quantigration SQL Project

-Welcome to the QuantigrationUpdates SQL project — a hands-on portfolio piece that demonstrates database design, data manipulation, and basic analytics in MySQL.
+Welcome to the **QuantigrationUpdates SQL project** — a hands-on portfolio piece demonstrating database design, data manipulation, and basic analytics using **MySQL**.

-This project simulates a simplified customer ordering and returns (RMA) system for a tech company called Quantigration, tracking customers, orders, and return authorizations.
+This project simulates a simplified customer ordering and returns (RMA) system for a fictional tech company called **Quantigration**, tracking customers, orders, and return authorizations.

+---

-🗂️ Project Structure
+## 🗂️ Project Structure

-This SQL script includes:
+This SQL project includes:

-Database creation: QuantigrationUpdates

-3 relational tables:
+- 📁 **Database**: `QuantigrationUpdates`
+- 📊 **3 relational tables**:

-Customers: Customer info (later renamed to Collaborators)
+  - `Customers`: Customer info (later renamed to `Collaborators`)

-Orders: Product orders placed by customers
+  - `Orders`: Product orders placed by customers

-RMA: Return Merchandise Authorization records linked to orders
+  - `RMA`: Return Merchandise Authorization records linked to orders

+---

-🧱 Table Relationships
+## 🧱 Table Relationships

-Orders.CustomerID → references Customers.CustomerID
+- `Orders.CustomerID` → references `Customers.CustomerID`

-RMA.OrderID → references Orders.OrderID
+- `RMA.OrderID` → references `Orders.OrderID`

+---

-📥 Sample Data
+## 📥 Sample Data

 The script includes:

-3 customer records
+- 3 sample customer records

-3 product orders
+- 3 product orders

-3 RMA records representing typical return scenarios
+- 3 RMA records representing realistic return scenarios

+---

-🛠️ Operations & Queries
+## 🛠️ Operations & Queries Demonstrated
-The file demonstrates:

-✅ Joins (e.g., customers and their orders by location)
+- ✅ `JOIN` — e.g., customers and their orders by location

-📌 WHERE clauses to filter by state or city
+- 📌 `WHERE` — filter by state or city

-🔁 UPDATE to reflect RMA completion
+- 🔁 `UPDATE` — reflect RMA completion

-❌ DELETE to remove rejected returns
+- ❌ `DELETE` — remove rejected returns

-🔄 RENAME to change a table name (Customers → Collaborators)
+- 🔄 `RENAME TABLE` — change `Customers` → `Collaborators`

-📤 INTO OUTFILE export of orders (for local MySQL setups)
+- 📤 `INTO OUTFILE` — export `Orders` data (local MySQL only)

+---

-📂 File
+## 📂 File

-SQL Project QuantigrationUpdates.sql — all DDL, DML, and analysis queries
+- `QuantigrationUpdates.sql` — contains all DDL, DML, and query examples

+---

-💡 Bonus Notes
+## 💡 Bonus Notes on Export

-The INTO OUTFILE command writes to /tmp/ — this only works if:
+The `INTO OUTFILE` command saves results to `/tmp/` and only works if:

-You’re using a MySQL server installed on your system
+- You're using a **local MySQL server**

-Your MySQL user has permission to write to files
+- Your MySQL user has **file write permissions**

-It won’t work on most cloud-based SQL platforms
+**Note**: This won’t work on cloud-based or hosted MySQL platforms.

-If you’re using MySQL Workbench or another GUI, exporting can be done via the export menu instead.
+For GUI tools like MySQL Workbench, exporting can be done via the **Export** menu.

+---

-🔧 Technologies
+## 🔧 Technologies Used

+- MySQL
-MySQL Workbench
+- MySQL Workbench

+---

-✨ Portfolio Purpose
+## ✨ Portfolio Purpose

 This project was created to demonstrate:

-Relational database design
+- Relational database schema design

-Foreign key usage
+- Foreign key relationships

-Writing and executing SQL queries

-Performing CRUD operations
+- Executing SQL queries (SELECT, JOIN, UPDATE, DELETE, RENAME)

-Structuring a database for real-world scenarios
+- Simulating business logic through a database
+- Real-world SQL for customer orders and returns

+---